 Use:

-Even during lush turnout, many horses benefit from hay in slow feeders overnight to mimic their natural grazing rhythm and avoid long fasting periods.
+Even during lush turnout, if your horse goes in during the night he may benefit from hay in slow feeders to mimic their natural grazing rhythm and avoid long fasting periods.

 Horses use extra calories to stay warm in winter.
 Unlike grain, hay fermentation produces heat in the hindgut.

-• Use slow feeders, nets, or covered hay tubs to keep hay clean and reduce trampling
+- Use slow feeders, hay nets, or tubs to keep hay off the ground and clean.

 Hay intake should align with healthy weight and normal manure production.